gvsuoer/linalg-applications/README.md

 ```

 Edit the files you would like to, then submit a pull request.
 Alternatively, you can submit an issue (the issues tab at the top of this page) so we, the authors, and other developers may address it.

+To build the HTML site, use `pretext build web`, then `pretext view web` to start a local server to see how your build looks.
+If everything looks good push to GitHub.
+To update the official HTML, switch to the main branch and use `pretext build web` to make sure you have the most up-to-date build.
+Then, *if you have write access to the repository*, you can use `pretext deploy`.

+To make a new pdf, first try `pretext build pdf`.
+This may not work.
+If this is the case, use `pretext build latex`, open the file in your LaTeX program and compile the pdf manually from that file.